GSanShui/XPert/README.md

 - `reproducing/` contains the code for reproducing the analysis results and figures from the paper;

 ## Requirements

+### OS Requirements
+The package development version is tested on Linux: Ubuntu 20.04 operating systems.

+### Python Dependencies
 The XPert network is built using PyTorch.
 You can use following commands to create conda env with related dependencies.
 ```
 conda create -n xpert python=3.9